British Overseas Territories: Head of state

-Following the Lords' decision in Ex parte Quark, 2005, it is held that the King in exercising his authority over British Overseas Territories does not act on the advice of the government of the UK, but in his role as king of each territory, with the exception of fulfilling the UK's international responsibilities for its territories.
+Following the Lords' decision in Ex parte Quark, 2005, it is held that the King, in exercising his authority over British Overseas Territories, does not act on the advice of the government of the UK, but in his role as King of each territory, except fulfilling the UK's international responsibilities for its territories.
 The reserve powers of the Crown for each territory are no longer considered to be exercisable on the advice of the UK government.
-To comply with the court's decision, the territorial governors now act on the advice of each territory's executive and the UK government can no longer disallow legislation passed by territorial legislatures.
+To comply with the court's decision, the territorial governors now act on the advice of each territory's executive, and the UK government can no longer disallow legislation passed by territorial legislatures.
 The role of the governor is to act as the de facto head of state, and they are usually responsible for appointing the head of government, and senior political positions in the territory.
-The governor is also responsible for liaising with the UK government, and carrying out any ceremonial duties.
+The governor is also responsible for liaising with the UK government and carrying out any ceremonial duties.
 A commissioner has the same powers as a governor, but also acts as the head of government.

 Local government

-Although the British Government is the national government, much of governance within the territories has been delegated to local government, with all of those that have permanent populations having some degree of representative government (which was not the case for British Hong Kong) which have been delegated responsibility for local legislation, irrevocably guaranteed the same rights and representation they would have if born in England, representation in the national Parliament of the United Kingdom has yet to be extended to any overseas territory.
-The structure of the territorial government appears to be closely correlated to the size and political development of the territory.
+Although the British Government is the national government, most governance within the territories has been delegated locally, as all territories bearing a permanent population have some form of representative body that holds responsibility for local legislation (the only exception having been British Hong Kong).
+All Britons living in an overseas territory have irrevocable guarantees of the same rights they would have if born in England, except for representation in the national Parliament of the United Kingdom.
+The structure of each territorial government mostly parallels the size and political development of the territory.